During prophase I of meiosis, how many chromosomes are present in... | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells, each with half the number of chromosomes of the parent cell.
+Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells.
+It consists of two stages: meiosis I and meiosis II.

-Recall that human cells are diploid, meaning they have two sets of chromosomes, one from each parent, totaling 46 chromosomes.
+Recall that human cells typically have 46 chromosomes, which are organized into 23 pairs.
+This is the diploid number of chromosomes.

-During prophase I of meiosis, the cell is still in its diploid state, so it contains the full set of chromosomes, which is 46.
+During prophase I of meiosis, the cell is preparing to divide.
+At this stage, the chromosomes have already been replicated during the preceding interphase, but they are still counted as 46 chromosomes because they are in pairs.

-In prophase I, homologous chromosomes pair up and exchange segments in a process called crossing over, but the total number of chromosomes remains the same at this stage.
+In prophase I, homologous chromosomes pair up in a process called synapsis, forming tetrads.
+Each tetrad consists of four chromatids, but the number of chromosomes remains 46.

-Therefore, during prophase I of meiosis in a human cell, there are 46 chromosomes present.
+Therefore, during prophase I of meiosis in a human cell, there are 46 chromosomes present, as the cell is still in the diploid state before the division process reduces the chromosome number.

 Watch next